-Petroleum Fuels, II
+Petroleum Fuels, Additives

 Petroleum fuels have a number of characteristics and properties of interest to the user.
 Easy ignition is one of them and they all have a common composition, they consist of hydrocarbon (hydrogen and carbon) molecules and some small amounts of additives.